- Desvenlafaxine oral tablet is available as brand-name drugs and as a generic drug. Brand names: Pristiq and Khedezla.

 - tricyclic antidepressants (TCAs) such as amitriptyline or imipramine

 - other serotonergic drugs including triptans, fentanyl, tramadol, buspirone, lithium, tryptophan, amphetamines, and St. John’s wort

 Increased side effects can include raised serotonin levels, which can cause serotonin syndrome.
 Symptoms can include agitation, hallucinations (seeing or hearing things that aren’t real), seizures, or nausea.
 If you have these symptoms, call your doctor right away.

 - Drugs such as desipramine, atomoxetine, dextromethorphan, metoprolol, nebivolol, perphenazine, or tolterodine.
 Increased side effects vary depending on the drug.
 Your doctor may lower your dosage of these drugs if your desvenlafaxine dosage is 400 mg daily.

 - Diuretics (water pills), such as hydrochlorothiazide or furosemide.
 Increased side effects can include low salt levels.
 If your salt levels get too low, your doctor may slowly take you off of desvenlafaxine and switch you to another antidepressant.

-- Nonsteroidal anti-inflammatory drugs, such as aspirin, warfarin, dabigatran, edoxaban, apixaban, or rivaroxaban.
+- Nonsteroidal anti-inflammatory drugs, aspirin, and anticoagulants such as warfarin, dabigatran, edoxaban, apixaban, or rivaroxaban.
 Using these drugs with desvenlafaxine raises your risk of bleeding.